-Wydick's Plain English for Lawyers—now in its fifth edition—has been a favorite of law students, legal writing teachers, lawyers, and judges for over 25 years.
+Wydick's Plain English for Lawyers—now in its fifth edition—has been a favorite of law students, legal writing teachers, lawyers, and judges for almost 40 years.

 In January 2005, the Legal Writing Institute gave Wydick its Golden Pen Award for having written Plain English for Lawyers.
 The Legal Writing Institute is a non-profit organization that provides a forum for discussion and scholarship about legal writing, analysis, and research.
 The Institute has over 1,300 members representing all of the ABA-accredited law schools in the United States.
 Its membership also includes law teachers from other nations, English teachers, and practicing lawyers.

 The LWI award states: "Plain English for Lawyers … has become a classic.
 Perhaps no single work has done more to improve the writing of lawyers and law students and to promote the modern trend toward a clear, plain style of legal writing."